 Today is an open/free day.
 We will then reconvene to enjoy a final dinner and stay in Cartagena.

 Day 12 :

-We will be transferred to the Cartagena airport for their flights home.
+This morning we will be transferred to the Cartagena airport and fly to Bogota where participants will connect with their flights home.